awilliambauer/dragon-architect-2/README.md

 <a name="files"></a>
 ### Folder Structure

-The "src" folder is the folder containing most of the typescript (which controls most of the page mechanics and animations).
+The "src" folder (source folder) is the folder containing most of the typescript (which controls most of the page mechanics and animations).
 To get a detailed description of each file, go into each file on github and look at the first couple of lines.
-App.tsx is the parent file while the files below it are its child files.
+App.tsx and index.tsx are the parent files while the files below them are their child files.
 Some child files have their own respective child files.

 <details>
 <summary>Folders!</summary>